Business Analyst, Finance/Banking Salary

 Popular Skills for Business Analyst, Finance/Banking

-Survey takers working as Finance & Banking Business Analysts report using a large range of professional skills.
-Most notably, skills in SAS, Process Improvement, Financial Modeling, and SQL are correlated to pay that is above average, with boosts between 11 percent and 20 percent.
-Skills that seem to negatively impact pay include Windows Operating System General Use, Document Preparation, and Document Review and Distribution.
-Those proficient in Microsoft Excel are, more often than not, also skilled in Microsoft Office and Financial Analysis.
-The majority of those who know Data Analysis also know Financial Analysis and Microsoft Office.
+Finance & Banking Business Analysts report using a deep pool of skills on the job.
+Most notably, facility with SAS, Process Improvement, and SQL are correlated to pay that is significantly above average, leading to increases of 21 percent, 13 percent, and 11 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Windows Operating System General Use, Document Review and Distribution, and Microsoft Word.
+Those who learned Microsoft Excel also tend to know Microsoft Office and Financial Analysis.
+Those familiar with Data Analysis also tend to know Financial Analysis and Microsoft Office.

 Pay by Experience Level for Business Analyst, Finance/Banking